-TRISTAN DA CUNHA - THE WORLD'S MOST REMOTE INHABITED ARCHIPELAGO.

-KATHLYN TAN Director, Rumah Group and Rumah Foundation Conservation International Singapore Board Member

-Sustainable Lands+ Waters

-Together with partners, Conservation International will develop sustainable production and innovative financing models to improve human well-being through nature-based development in 16 critical ecosystems around the world by 2025.

-Nature and people thriving in the some place, together: It's the ultimate goal of Conservation International's work.
+]] My family and lare about the ocean and we ore excited to collaborate with equally impassioned partners.
+We have witnessed the devastating impacts of both climate change and unregulated fishing activities on marine ecosystems and have chasen to apport Conservation International because we appreciate their thoughtful and integrated approach, just as much as we are inspired by their vision and large-scale conservation successes in our region and around the world."
+KATHLYN TAN Director, Rumah Group and Rumah Foundation Conservation International Singapore Board Member PRIORITY 3 Sustainable Lands + Waters Together with partners, Conservation International will develop sustainable production and innovative financing models to improve human well-being through nature-based development in 16 critical ecosystems around the world by 2025.
+Nature and people thriving in the same place, together: It's the ultimate goal of Conservation International's work.
 But in 2020, a global pandemic brought home what can happen to people when nature doesn't thrive.
 The novel coronavirus - believed to have jumped from bats to humans, in a grim testament to what happens when nature is disturbed - left its mark on landscapes and seascapes everywhere.
 As infections rippled around the world, slowing or halting much of our fieldwork, Conservation International pivoted quickly, using our science and our global reach to help policymakers understand the effects of the pandemic on nature and people, and what can be done to prevent another one.
+Here are some highlights:

+APACHULA, MEXICO, © JESSICA SCRAN